seananderson/bayes-course/README.md

 If you are taking this workshop, start by running the file `00-install.R` in R to install the necessary packages and make sure your computer is set up properly.

-The course draws partly on material from:
+The course draws partly on teaching ideas from:

 Hobbs, N.T., and Hooten, M.B.
 2015.
 Bayesian models: a statistical primer for ecologists.
 Princeton University Press, Princeton, New Jersey.